 Institute Lectures

-We have the pleasure of hosting five institute lectures at DHSI 2023.
+We have the pleasure of hosting four institute lectures at DHSI 2024, hosted on campus in the Lam Auditorium (also recorded and made available online).

 MAC A144 (David Lam Auditorium)